rakuyoMo/rakuyoMo/README.md

 ### Hi there 👋

-> Always funny Always Foolish
+> Always funny, Always Foolish, Don't be too serious.

 My name is **鸡翅**, you can also call me **rakuyo**.
 I am an iOS software engineer.